 [Also in relation to access, clarification that the BMC RAD text which appears below applies to the South side Old Redoubt to Oz Wall, not the North side quarry area].

 Follow signs for Brixham.
 On approaching the town, pick up the brown tourist signs for Berry Head and follow them to the car park on the headland (fee).
-Walk up the gated road towards the Northern Fort.
-Bear left before you reach the fort and follow the road, past a gate and curving steeply down past a quarried bay (Bay 1) on the right.
-The road continues down to the quarry floor past a gorge on the right and Bay 2 which has limited climbing interest.
-DWS routes are located along the seaward rim on the left.
-The high quarry face on the right is the Main Quarry Wall.
-Continue eastwards along the base of the quarry face to reach Arch Zawn and the Eastern Headland.
+Walk up the gated road towards the Northern Fort, but bear left before the fort and follow the continuation road to a rightwards curve where the view ahead of the quarry opens out and the road falls towards the quarry floor.
+A large, very chossy quarried bay (Bay 1) is passed on the right.
+A second, large bay (Bay 2) is then passed, reaching an area of concrete slabs with a gateway.
+Beyond that, DWS lines are located along the seaward rim on the left.
+The high quarry face which is now present on the right is the Main Face.
+The first high tower delivers the first of the full-height routes, Dirt Eater, with Yellow Rurties to the left.
+A prominent projecting tower further along is taken by Equipoise.
+Continue eastwards along the base of the face to reach Arch Zawn and the Eastern Headland.